- PhD, Yale University

 - BA, Harvard University

-Chris Miller is Assistant Professor of International History at The Fletcher School.
+Chris Miller is Assistant Professor of International History at The Fletcher School of Law and Diplomacy.
 He has previously served as the Associate Director of the Brady-Johnson Program in Grand Strategy at Yale, a lecturer at the New Economic School in Moscow, a visiting researcher at the Carnegie Moscow Center, a research associate at the Brookings Institution, and as a fellow at the German Marshall Fund's Transatlantic Academy.
 His first book, "The Struggle to Save the Soviet Economy: Mikhail Gorbachev and the Collapse of the USSR," was published in 2016.
-His second book, "Putinomics: Power and Money in Resurgent Russia," will be published in 2018.
+His second book, "Putinomics: Power and Money in Resurgent Russia," was published in March 2018.
 He received his PhD and MA from Yale University and his BA in history from Harvard University.
-For more information, see www.christophermiller.net
+For more information, see www.christophermiller.net.

 - Russian history, politics, economics, foreign policy